Kaedrin/warhammer-mod-manager/README.md

 - [x] Settings file for old versions of the mod manager deleted at startup to reduce conflicts
 - [x] Moving mods/up down with the arrows show their PNG
 - [x] Issues with mods being missing due to the new CA Launcher
+- [x] Data path option under information now mentions that revert will delete the application preferences so that you can restart the application and have it scan for a new install location.
+- [x] Revert now deletes the application preference and the user.script.txt file
+- [x] New way of handling settings implemented which should improve their reliability
+- [x] Bug in old settings handling fixed which should take care of the issue where it couldn't find the .exe and you had to manually delete the application preferences at times.
+- [x] Steam files added but integration disabled for now, waiting for the update on the 31st.
+- [x] "Last Used Mods" Profile now works again
+- [x] Content folder now keeps the .pack file for steam integration but a copy to data unless a newer filestamp is found (ie, the user has altered the file on their own).
+Version 1.5 will flag this file is being altered and an update being available from the author.
+- [x] Closing KMM deletes the user.script.txt file (assists mod authors with developing scripts)
+- [x] Clean Data button added (with confirmation) - this will remove all mods from your Data folder.
+Mods that have no been updated yet will have to be re-downloaded
+- [x] Warhammer 1 support added
+- [x] Thrones of Britannia support added
+- [x] KMM now checks to see if War2, War1, and Throb are installed at start and enables/disables their menu item appropriately
+- [x] Application settings have been moved to \AppData\Roaming\Kaedrin Mod Manager
+- [x] Profiles are now saved by game
+- [x] Importing a profile now shows up in the Profiles selection list without having to click Refresh
+- [x] Content folder now keeps the .pack file for steam integration but a copy to data unless a newer filestamp is found (ie, the user has altered the file on their own).
+Version 1.6 will flag this file is being altered and an update being available from the author.

 ## Requirements:

 - DotNet v4.5 Framework installed
 - Resolution at least 1400x850 or better
-- Either Warhammer 2 or Warhammer 1 installed
+- Either Warhammer 2, Warhammer 1, or Thrones of Britannia installed
-- **_You MUST disable ALL mods in the CA Mod Manager BEFORE Launch in the New Mod Manager for Warhammer 2 - This applies to Warhammer 1 as well_**
+- **_You MUST disable ALL mods in the CA Mod Manager BEFORE Launch in the New Mod Manager for Warhammer 2 - This applies to Warhammer 1 and Thrones of Britannia as well_**
-- **_You MUST REVERT TO VANILLA in order to go back to use the CA Mod Manager after using the New Mod Manager for Warhammer 2 - This applies to Warhammer 1 as well_**
+- **_You MUST REVERT TO VANILLA in order to go back to use the CA Mod Manager after using the New Mod Manager for Warhammer 2 - This applies to Warhammer 1 and Thrones of Britannia as well_**

 ## Upcoming Features:
 - [ ] Rome 2 support added
-- [ ] Warhammer 1 support added
 - [ ] Attila support added
 - [ ] Empire support added
 - [ ] Shogun 2 support added
 - [ ] Napoleon support added
 - [ ] New path system parsed from XML
-- [ ] Last Used Profile application preference enabled when it's not ready yet
 - [ ] Menu dropdown for games a dynamic pickup from XML data files
 - [ ] Application preferences are no longer redone every time the application starts and closes
 - [ ] Better support for smaller resolutions with resizing and adjusted placement
 - [ ] Checking an item should move it up to the top with the rest of the checked items (auto-bump)
 - [ ] Add help menu item
-- [ ] Bug fix for import profiles not showing new profile until you hit refresh
 - [ ] New column added indicated the priority of the activated mods
 - [ ] Drag and drop capability for the ListView
 - [ ] Better support for smaller resolutions with resizing and adjusted placement